norakirkizh/ml_politics/README.md

 The list of available replication materials:

+- [Table](https://github.com/norakirkizh/ml_politics/blob/master/domain_categories-v2.csv) with domain categories from Webshrinker that we managed to match with domains from our initial web tracking data.
 - [R code](https://github.com/norakirkizh/ml_politics/blob/master/category_stat.R) for exploring domain categories from Webshrinker: a [table](https://github.com/norakirkizh/ml_politics/blob/master/Sum_of_visits.csv) with descriptive statistics like sum of visits by group of domain categories;
 - R code with regressions based on domain categories;
 - R code with visualizations of regression outputs.